Home » Kitchen » Pantry Staples, Substitutions, Kitchen Tips + Tools » Tips to Reduce and Stop Food Waste

 Incorporate your vegetable and herb garden harvests into your meal plan.
 Our green beans, tomatoes, and basil are coming on strong, so we are having a meal of Caprese and steamed green beans tomorrow night!

 Be flexible with your recipes.
 If your recipe calls for milk but you only have plain yogurt, use it!
 Think outside the box for substitutions.
-It is handy to have a list of common substitutions for when an ’emergency’ arises.
+Having a list of common substitutions for when an ’emergency’ arises is handy.

 Subscribers to Nourish and Nestle can grab this printable in the Subscriber Benefits Library or click the button below to have the Common Baking Subscriptions sent to your inbox.